A Large-Scale Dataset for Molecular Structure-Language Description via a Rule-Regularized Method

 In addition to the enriched structural metadata, the LLM is provided with the corresponding SMILES string and IUPAC name as reference, and is instructed to generate a self-contained, natural-language molecular structure description.
 The prompt used for description generation is given in Prompt~\ref{prompt:desp_gen} in the Appendix.
 The generated description is required to be sufficiently complete and precise that someone with basic organic chemistry knowledge can reconstruct the molecular structure exactly and unambiguously from the description alone.
 The prompt includes explicit guidance on describing molecular backbones, connectivity, substituents, functional groups, and stereochemistry.
 When fused, spiro, or bridged ring systems are present, additional semantic specifications are automatically injected to guide the interpretation of complex ring topologies.

-Despite with detailed structural information, preliminary experiments show that the LLM occasionally omits atoms in long side chains or chain linkers.
+Despite the detailed structural information provided, preliminary experiments show that the LLM occasionally omits atoms in long side chains or chain linkers.
 To mitigate this, we incorporate an automated atom-matching filtering step during description generation.
-In addition to producing the structural description, the LLM is prompted to count the total number of the non-hydrogen atoms based solely on its generated description.
-Descriptions whose reported atom counts do not match the ground truth are automatically discarded.
+In addition to description generation, the LLM is prompted to count the total non-hydrogen atoms based solely on its generated description.
+Descriptions whose reported atom counts do not match the ground truth are discarded.

 More rigorous self-checking mechanisms are possible, such as prompting the LLM to reconstruct the SMILES from the generated description and performing full structure matching.
 However, this strategy is not suited for large-scale dataset construction.
-First, including SMILES reconstruction within the same prompt introduces an additional non-trivial task that can interfere with the primary objective of structural description generation; alternatively, performing reconstruction in a separate LLM call substantially increases cost, making impractical for large-scale curation.
-Second, single-pass reconstruction checking suffers from high false rejection rates: even strong models (e.g., GPT-5.2) can reject a large fraction of otherwise correct descriptions, resulting in very low annotation efficiency despite near-zero description errors.
-We therefore adopt this lightweight yet effective atom-matching filtering mechanism that improves description accuracy while preserving scalability, as demonstrated by the ablation study in Sec.~\ref{sec:ablation_study}.
+First, including SMILES reconstruction within the same prompt introduces a non-trivial task that can interfere with the primary objective of structural description generation; alternatively, performing reconstruction in a separate LLM call substantially increases cost, making it impractical at scale.
+Second, single-pass reconstruction checking suffers from high false rejection rates: even strong models can reject a large fraction of otherwise correct descriptions, resulting in low annotation efficiency despite near-zero description errors.
+We therefore adopt this lightweight yet effective atom-matching filter, which improves description accuracy while preserving scalability, as demonstrated in the ablation study (Sec.~\ref{sec:ablation_study}).